Coast FIRE Calculator

 What return rate should I use for Coast FIRE calculations?

-Most people use 7% annually as a conservative real return after inflation for a diversified index fund portfolio.
+Most people use around 7% annually as a real return after inflation for a diversified index fund portfolio.
 Using a lower number builds in a cushion.
 If markets perform better than expected, you hit your number sooner than projected.